 While I’ll admit that I’m disappointed I won’t be able to work as part of the [Company] team, it truly was great to meet you and learn more about the great work that you’re doing.

-Thanks once again for the opportunity, [Name], and I hope our paths cross again in the future.
+Thanks once again for the opportunity, and I hope our paths cross again in the future.
 I’m wishing you and [Company] all the best moving forward.

 That message could be short and simple like this:

-Wishing you the best,
+All the best,

-Whether it leads to something down the road or not, you’ll at least know that you handled the bad news well and did your best to keep the lines of communication open.
+Nobody wants to receive a rejection email, much less respond to one.
+But sending this email could pay off down the road.
+And whether your efforts lead to something in the future or not, you’ll at least know that you handled the bad news well and did your best to keep the lines of communication open.